Mirfield railway station

 The platforms have an unusual configuration.
 Platforms 1 and 2 form an island platform on the western side of the bridge over Station Road/Hopton New Road.
-Trains from Platform 1 go to Leeds and Wakefield Kirkgate (eastbound); Platform 2 has rarely been used for normal scheduled services since the 1990s and, as of January 2025, temporarily has no track serving it.
+Trains from Platform 1 go to Leeds and Wakefield Kirkgate (eastbound); Platform 2 has rarely been used for normal scheduled services since the 1990s and, until December 2025, temporarily had no track serving it.
 Platform 3 is a side platform on the eastern side of the bridge; trains are towards Huddersfield, Halifax, Bradford Interchange and (westbound).
-The train to Leeds takes around 25 minutes, and to reach Huddersfield takes around 10 minutes.
+The train to Leeds takes around 25 minutes, and to Huddersfield takes around 10 minutes.